OS map ref: SK 405120 (Sheet 129)

 Kelham Bridge is situated in north-west Leicestershire.
 From Ibstock travel north for about 1 km on the Ravenstone Road and the reserve is on the right behind a sewage treatment works.
-Park at Sence Valley Forest Park, which is about 1km south of Kelham Bridge.
+Park at Sence Valley Forest Park, which is about 1km south of Kelham Bridge, or on the grassy area to the right of the entrance gates.

 We encourage visitors to use environmentally friendly forms of transport wherever possible.
 Most of our reserves are easily accessible by bicycle, with many close to the National Cycle Network.
 Please note that cycling is not permitted on the nature reserve itself.

-Dogs are permitted on this nature reserve but must be kept on a lead at all times.
+Dogs are permitted on this nature reserve but must be kept on short leads only.

 To “pre-visit” the nature reserve to determine potential access issues please see our photo trails guide - click here.